-b.
-Insulation Requirements:

-- 1. Exterior wall insulation must have an overall R-13 minimum for the entire wall assembly. - 2.
-Roof or attic insulation must have an R-38 minimum. - 3.
-Vapor retarders must be installed if recommended by project architect.
+- 2.)
+Insulation Requirements: - a.
+Exterior wall insulation must have an overall R-13 minimum for the entire wall assembly. - b.
+Roof or attic insulation must have an R-38 minimum. - c.
+Vapor retarders must be installed if recommended by project architect. - 3.)

-c.
 Kitchen spaces: